 7. That's it and you're done adding a subdomain!

-Note: It takes a few minutes up to several hours before your new settings propagate (DNS requires some time to kick in).
+Note: It takes up to 24-48 hours before your new settings propagate (DNS requires some time to kick in).
 Check back after a few hours and see if your site is up!
 Be sure to clear your browser cache before checking on your domain.

 Still not working?